DonovanWeber/MrRobogers-Project/README.md

 ## Description

-This webpage is a programming language suggester that helps beginner coders or people intereseted in coding decide which language to start with.
-The webpage asks a series questions and based on the results provides a language you should start with.
+\

 ## Setup/Installation Requirements

-* Clone my language-suggester repository from Github
+* Clone my       repository from Github
 * Go to the first level of the directory
-* Open language-suggester/index.html
+* Open    /index.html

 ## Known Bugs